lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 transaction.
 This is needed for all transactions that consist of more than just a single request/response pair.
 For transactions that consist of a single request/response pair, the rules are as follows.
-A client MAY populate the transactionID field of the request.
+A client MUST populate the transactionID field if the message contains an infoValue of type KemCiphertextInfo.
+In all other cases the client MAY populate the transactionID field of the request.
 If a server receives such a request that has the transactionID field set, then it MUST set the transactionID field of the response to the same value.
-If a server receives such request with a missing transactionID field, then it MAY set transactionID field of the response.
+If a server receives such request with a missing transactionID field, then it MUST populate the transactionID field if the message contains a KemCiphertextInfo field.
+In all other cases the server MAY set transactionID field of the response.

+Note: With KEM-based message protection the transactionID is used to ensure domain-separation of the derived shared secret key, see {{sect-5.1.3.4}}.

 For transactions that consist of more than just a single request/response pair, the rules are as follows.
 Clients SHOULD